-Appendix B: key terms used in this policy
+Appendix B: Key terms

 Equality is about having a fair workplace and creating equal access to opportunities.

 Diversity means 'difference' and is about recognising both individual and group differences, treating people as individuals and valuing the contribution that each of us can offer.
 We see difference not as something to be tolerated or accepted but as something to be celebrated.
 Some aspects of difference may be visible, such as skin colour, age and physical ability.
 Equally important are the aspects of diversity which may not always be visible such as religion, nationality or level of education.